wp-plugins/role-scoper/readme.txt

 * Compat : Support RS Roles, Restrictions for Custom Post Types created via WP 2.9 / 3.0 framework
 * Compat : Support RS Roles for Custom Taxonomies created via WP 2.9 / 3.0 framework
 * Compat : WP 3.0 Multisite menu items had invalid link
-* BugFix : File Filtering did not work on WP 3.0 Multisite
+* Fixed : File Filtering did not work on WP 3.0 Multisite
-* BugFix : File Filtering did not work on new MU blogs until plugin re-activation or File Filtering re-enable
+* Fixed : File Filtering did not work on new MU blogs until plugin re-activation or File Filtering re-enable

 = New Features =
 * Feature : Ajax interface for group membership selection
 * Feature : Group membership requests
 * Feature : Group membership recommendations (2-tier membership moderation)

-= Major Bug Fixes =
+= Major Fixedes =
-* BugFix : File Filtering was not imposed based on Post/Page Restrictions or Default Category Roles (also required Private visibility)
+* Fixed : File Filtering was not imposed based on Post/Page Restrictions or Default Category Roles (also required Private visibility)
-* BugFix : RS Restrictions and Roles were not applied to Sticky Posts
+* Fixed : RS Restrictions and Roles were not applied to Sticky Posts
-* BugFix : Attachment filenames with spaces, parenthesis and other special chars caused corrupt or ineffective .htaccess (possibly resulting in Internal Server Error)
+* Fixed : Attachment filenames with spaces, parenthesis and other special chars caused corrupt or ineffective .htaccess (possibly resulting in Internal Server Error)
-* BugFix : Last blog paging link sometimes hidden when Hidden Content Teaser enabled (also caused WP-PageNavi conflict)
+* Fixed : Last blog paging link sometimes hidden when Hidden Content Teaser enabled (also caused WP-PageNavi conflict)
-* BugFix : With Revisionary (or possibly other plugins) enabled, posts are inappropriately forced into default category in logged user cannot post there.
+* Fixed : With Revisionary (or possibly other plugins) enabled, posts are inappropriately forced into default category in logged user cannot post there.
-* BugFix : Custom calls to wp_dropdown_pages (in template or other plugin code) were sometimes filtered inappropriately
+* Fixed : Custom calls to wp_dropdown_pages (in template or other plugin code) were sometimes filtered inappropriately
-* BugFix : On abnormally configured web servers, RS menu links did not work
+* Fixed : On abnormally configured web servers, RS menu links did not work
-* BugFix : Private Posts were excluded from Recent Posts widget if Hidden Content Teaser enabled, even if logged user can read the post
+* Fixed : Private Posts were excluded from Recent Posts widget if Hidden Content Teaser enabled, even if logged user can read the post
-* BugFix : On some installations, Page Roles could not be updated correctly following upgrade from older Role Scoper version
+* Fixed : On some installations, Page Roles could not be updated correctly following upgrade from older Role Scoper version

-= Minor Bug Fixes =
+= Minor Fixedes =
-* BugFix : When previewing a post, non-editors don't see Page or Post listings in sidebar / topbar
+* Fixed : When previewing a post, non-editors don't see Page or Post listings in sidebar / topbar
-* BugFix : Recent Comments widget included comments on unreadable posts, with WP 2.9
+* Fixed : Recent Comments widget included comments on unreadable posts, with WP 2.9
-* BugFix : Custom WP_PLUGIN_DIR was not supported
+* Fixed : Custom WP_PLUGIN_DIR was not supported
-* BugFix : In Bulk Object Roles Edit forms, links to edit roles of individual object were broken
+* Fixed : In Bulk Object Roles Edit forms, links to edit roles of individual object were broken
-* BugFix : RS addition to wp-admin footer forced horizontal scroll bar in IE7
+* Fixed : RS addition to wp-admin footer forced horizontal scroll bar in IE7
-* BugFix : Role Basis settings (User Roles and Group Roles enable / disable) were hidden and unalterable
+* Fixed : Role Basis settings (User Roles and Group Roles enable / disable) were hidden and unalterable
-* BugFix : If Page Reader is enabled as an "Additional Object Role", Private Page Reader also remains captioned as "Page Reader"
+* Fixed : If Page Reader is enabled as an "Additional Object Role", Private Page Reader also remains captioned as "Page Reader"
-* BugFix : If Post Reader is enabled as an "Additional Object Role", Private Post Reader also remains captioned as "Post Reader"
+* Fixed : If Post Reader is enabled as an "Additional Object Role", Private Post Reader also remains captioned as "Post Reader"
-* BugFix : Bad edit link on User Profile where user is a Group Manager for specific group(s)
+* Fixed : Bad edit link on User Profile where user is a Group Manager for specific group(s)
-* BugFix : When scanning Posts/Pages for unregistered attachments, File Attachment Utility did not distinguish broken links
+* Fixed : When scanning Posts/Pages for unregistered attachments, File Attachment Utility did not distinguish broken links
-* BugFix : Roles and Restricions menu did not remain collapsed
+* Fixed : Roles and Restricions menu did not remain collapsed
-* BugFix : If redundant Page / Post / Category roles were stored to database, they could only be deleted one at a time (giving the appearance and effect of a failed role deletion)
+* Fixed : If redundant Page / Post / Category roles were stored to database, they could only be deleted one at a time (giving the appearance and effect of a failed role deletion)
-* BugFix : Javascript error in Page Edit form, failed to set tooltip caption for Page Role checkboxes
+* Fixed : Javascript error in Page Edit form, failed to set tooltip caption for Page Role checkboxes

 = Plugin Compatibility =
 * Compat : WP-PageNavi - conflict with paging links, see above